 Simulations

-Simulations were conducted by modifying one critical parameter at a time from a base scenario to determine how modifying each parameter affected the findings of the RSdetector model.
-When varied sampling error was simulated as ‘noise’ (Fig. noise_sim), the script’s ability to detect starting conditions generally dropped as percent noise increased, with the exception of no-break scenarios, which were generally correctly identified at a rate of approximately 60%, regardless of simulated sampling error (Fig. noise_sim A).
+Simulations were conducted by modifying one critical parameter at a time from a base scenario to determine how modifying each parameter affected the findings of the model.
+When varied sampling error was simulated as ‘noise’ (Fig. noise_sim), the script’s ability to detect starting conditions dropped as percent noise increased, with the exception of no-break scenarios, which were generally correctly identified at a rate of approximately 60%, regardless of simulated sampling error (Fig. noise_sim A).
 Outcomes involving the script finding extra breaks were most common in scenarios initiated with only one break (Fig. noise_sim B), while outcomes where one break was missed by the script only occurred in scenarios initiated with three breaks, increasing with sampling error, and then plateauing at about 20% of outcomes above 30% sampling error (Fig. noise_sim C).
 Outcomes identifying the correct number of breaks but misidentifying one break’s location peaked at around 20% sampling error in scenarios initiated with three break points, and at approximately 40% sampling error in scenarios initiated with two break points (Fig. noise_sim D), and total failure to identify initial conditions generally increased with sampling error, with the exception of scenarios intiated with no break points (Fig. noise_sim E).

-Modifying the length of time series that a scenario was initiated with affected the ability of the script to identify the starting conditions (Fig. Nyears), with model performance decreasing slightly with length of time series (Fig. Nyears A).
-In general, increasing time series length increased the probability that the script would correctly identify the break points from the initial conditions, but also ‘find’ an additional break points (Fig. Nyears B) or find a break in a scenario that was not initiated with any breaks (Fig. Nyears E).
+Modifying the length of time series that a scenario affected the ability of the model to identify the starting conditions (Fig. Nyears), with model performance decreasing slightly with length of time series (Fig. Nyears A).
+In general, increasing time series length increased the probability that the script would correctly identify the break points from the initial conditions, but also ‘find’ additional break points (Fig. Nyears B) or find a break in a scenario that was not initiated with any breaks (Fig. Nyears E).
 Other erroneous results were rare (Figs. Nyears C, D).

-The effect of modifying regime shift size on the script’s ability to detect conditions with which the scenarios were initiated was examined by modifying the % change in r and K at the given break point combination (Figs. changeK, changeR).
+The effect of modifying regime shift size on the model’s ability to detect conditions with which the scenarios were initiated was examined by modifying the % change in r and K at the given break point combination (Figs. changeK, changeR).
 The script was best able to identify initial conditions when the value for K was shifted by approximately 40% (Fig. changeK A) with extra breaks more frequently detected in scenarios initiated with larger changes of K at break points (Fig. changeK B).
-Complete failure to identify break points was most common in scenarios with small shifts in K (Fig. changeK E); missed breaks occurred rarely in 3 break scenarios regardless of the shift in K (Fig. changeK C) and misidentified breaks occurred occasionally in scenarios with 2 or 3 breaks and very large or very small shifts in K (Fig. changeK D.) The efficiency of the script responded differently to modifications of the size of shifts in r: instead of an intermediate optimum shift as observed for K, smaller shifts involving changes in r were most easily detected by the script (Fig. changeR A).
-The script was more likely to erroneously find additional breaks, miss breaks, or misidentify breaks as shifts in r increased (Fig. changeR B, C,D).
+Complete failure to identify break points was most common in scenarios with small shifts in K (Fig. changeK E); missed breaks occurred rarely in 3 break scenarios regardless of the shift in K (Fig. changeK C) and misidentified breaks occurred occasionally in scenarios with 2 or 3 breaks and very large or very small shifts in K (Fig. changeK D.) The efficiency of the model responded differently to modifications of the size of shifts in r: instead of an intermediate optimum shift as observed for K, smaller shifts involving changes in r were most easily detected by the model (Fig. changeR A).
+The model was more likely to erroneously find additional breaks, miss breaks, or misidentify breaks as the percent change in r increased (Fig. changeR B, C,D).
 Complete failure to identify correct break combinations increased slightly with increases in r for scenarios initiated with 1, 2, or 3 break points, but error rates remained constant regardless of shift in r in the zero-break scenarios (Fig. changeR E)